cs0320-s25/term-project-jjgm/README.md

 # Collaboration
 “how to make fire float around” prompt.
 ChatGPT, 15 May. version, OpenAI, 15 May 2025, chat.openai.com/chat.
 - Used OpenAI to figure out how to create design of fire floating in the background and fix other designs on app

+“Why is my playwright test showing a .beforeEach() and .describe() error?” prompt.
+ChatGPT, 13 May. version, OpenAI, 13 May 2025, chat.openai.com/chat.
+- OpenAI was used to debug the SongsGame testing file testing file